sunnysideup/silverstripe-release/README.md

 ### next

+create a release script on your server using a name you like `~/container/application/run.sh`

+### finally

 add a hook to bitbucket https://mysite.co.nz/_resources/vendor/sunnysideup/release/client/ReleaseProjectFromBitbucketHook.php?ts=29083w490809suiaiofd78897 (edited)

-### after that

-create a release script on your server using a name you like.